modmail-dev/modmail-docs/installation/local-hosting-vps/macos.md

 * Additional Modmail requirements: `cairo`, `libxml2`, `libxslt`, `libffi`

 {% hint style="info" %}
-All code blocks should be executed in bash and line by line unless specified otherwise.
+All code blocks should be executed in zsh or bash and line by line unless specified otherwise.
 {% endhint %}

 To install these dependencies, we will be using Terminal (zsh or bash):